 Named to commemorate Canada’s first National Librarian, William Kaye Lamb, OC, FRSC, the W. Kaye Lamb Award recognizes outstanding library service to seniors with a $500.00 cash prize and commemorative plaque.
 For more information on William K. Lamb’s contribution to the development of Canadian library services, visit the Biography page of the ExLibris Association’s website.

 Purpose of the Award

 This award recognizes a library that has developed an ongoing service, program or procedure of benefit to seniors and/or a design and organization of buildings or facilities that improve access and encourage use by seniors.
-The award will be presented biennially when merited.
+The award will be presented biennially (every two years) when merited.